johnrcumming/DyLoRA-MoE/TRAINING.md

 *   **Dashboards:** We will create dashboards in wandb to visualize the model's performance over time and compare the performance of different experts.
 *   **Artifacts:** We will store model checkpoints and evaluation results as artifacts in wandb.

+## Current Status

+**Status:** Ready for Execution

+The necessary code infrastructure is in place to begin the training plan.
+The `prepare_data.py` script is configured to download and load the required datasets using the Hugging Face `datasets` library, and the `main.py` script is set up to run the continual learning loop with Weights & Biases integration.

+**Next Steps:**

+1.  **Acquire Datasets:** Run the `prepare_data.py` script to download The Stack and Code Alpaca datasets.
+Please be aware that The Stack is a very large dataset and will require significant disk space and download time.
+2.  **Launch Training:** Once the datasets are downloaded, run the `main.py` script to begin the training process.
+3.  **Monitor Training:** Monitor the training process and results using the Weights & Biases dashboard.